 tracking

-First-Time Home Buyers Tips
+First-Time Home Buyer Tips

-1. Clean up your credit.
+1. Clean up your credit

-Your credit score is not the only factor in getting approved for a mortgage, but it is an important part of determining what you will be able to qualify for.
+Your credit score; is not the only factor in getting approved for a mortgage, but it is an important part of determining what you will be able to qualify for.
 Here’s how to make sure your score is on point:

-• Know your credit score before meeting with a lender.
+Know your credit score before meeting with a lender.
 It is important to know where you stand before applying for a loan.
 You can get a free credit report once a year online by visiting annualcreditreport.com.

-• Verify that your credit report is accurate.
+Verify that your credit report is accurate.
 Identify any errors and dispute them with the credit bureau as soon as possible.
 Any unresolved disputes may lower your credit score and delay your loan approval.

 • Set up payment plans on any delinquent credit lines.
 Call your creditors and work out a budget-friendly plan that won’t harshly affect your debt-to-income ratio.

-3. Establish your budget for the loan.
+3. Establish your homebuying budget

 When you’re trying to figure out how much house you can afford, start with your income.
-Then be sure to include all of your expenses, including:
+Then be sure to include all your expenses, including:

 • Monthly bills (utilities, loans, etc.)